 An investigator DOES NOT need to submit to the IRB to obtain their own individual approval for tissue samples or biological materials from the HSTB, if the tissue has been previously collected and stored currently within the HSTB.
 The HSTB maintains its own IRB Protocol for Collection and Disbursement of Human and Biological Materials.
-Contact the TARPS Project Coordinator to obtain a copy of the most recent IRB approval letter.
+Contact the TARPS Project Manager to obtain a copy of the most recent IRB approval letter.

 The investigator will be required to complete the online form in its entirety.
 Delays in fulfilling the request may result without complete information.

 The investigator will also be asked to enter into a Biospecimen User Agreement:

 - Guarantees that no additional data mining will be attempted by the researcher, without obtaining additional IRB approval for such data mining.

 - The researcher cannot share these materials with other in-house investigators without obtaining additional IRB approval for such sharing.

 - The researcher cannot share these materials with outside institutions/entities (profit/nonprofit), without obtaining additional IRB approval for such sharing.

 - The investigator will receive a de-identified version of the pathology report to annotate each sample that has been requested.